kms1212/OpenFSL/README.md

 | s390x                            |         | X             |         |       |
 O: Supported, X: Not supported/tested, blank: Unable to build/OS not available

-[^note]: 'O' means supporting, 'X' means not tested and not supported, blank means unable to build.
 [^le]: Little-Endian system.
 [^be]: Big-Endian system